 Aid for the Impaired Medical Student at Mercer (AIMS)

-General Goals of the AIMS Program:
+General Goals of the Aid for the Impaired Medical Student (AIMS) Program:

 - To provide compassionate assistance to impaired students before they are irreversibly harmed